-In this chapter, I’ll give you some of the tips and takeaways that I’ve learnt around banking and how it directly affects the environment.
+In this section, I’ll give you some of the tips and takeaways that I’ve learnt around banking and how it directly affects the environment.

 How can you be environmentally aware when choosing a bank?